RohmSemiconductor/Linux-Kernel-Sensor-Drivers/Sensors/KX132ACR-LBZ/README.md

 # ROHM 3-Axis Accelerometer IC KX132ACR-LBZ

 KX132ACR-LBZ is an industrial grade 3-axis accelerometer from ROHM.
-The sensor features include variable ODRs, I2C and SPI control, FIFO with watermark IRQ, wake-up & back-to-sleep events, four acceleration ranges (2, 4, 8 and 16g), etc.
+The sensor features include variable ODRs, I2C and SPI control, FIFO with watermark IRQ, wake-up & back-to-sleep events, four acceleration ranges (-2..+2, -4..+4, -8..+8 and -16..+16 g), etc.

 ## Linux:

-The upstream KX022A Linux driver which ROHM has developed in collaboration with the Linux kernel community can with minor modifications be used to drive the KX132ACR-LBZ.
+The upstream KX022A Linux driver which ROHM has developed in collaboration with the Linux kernel community can be used to drive the KX132ACR-LBZ.
 Work for supporting this variant was added in upstream driver in the Linux kernel v6.7.

 ### Code and documentation
 - code files kionix-kx022a* in the [Linux tree's IIO subsystem](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/iio/accel).